ASRock0805/Test-Time-Calculator/README.md

 3. Open a terminal or command prompt and navigate to the directory.
 4. Run the script using the command `python test_time_calculator.py`.
 5. The script will prompt you to enter the completion time or start time in `HH:MM:SS` or `HHMM` format.
-6. The results will be displayed in the terminal and saved to "total_test_time.txt".
+6. The results will be displayed in the terminal and saved to "total_test_time.txt" and "test_times.csv".

 ## Batch Script